 4.2.1 Terminology and concepts used in the present document

-3GPP network function (NF) is specified in TS 23.501 [41]:
+3GPP network function (NF) is specified in TS 23.501 [41], as follows:

-Network Function: A 3GPP adopted or 3GPP defined processing function in a network, which has defined functional behaviour and 3GPP defined interfaces.
+- Network Function: A 3GPP adopted or 3GPP defined processing function in a network, which has defined functional behaviour and 3GPP defined interfaces.

-To support cloud native concepts in 3GPP, an NF Deployment represents the software deployment used to realize a part of, or the full function of, one or multiple 3GPP network functions.
+According to the definition of an NF Deployment in clause 3.1, to support cloud native concepts in 3GPP, an NF Deployment represents the software deployment used to realize a part of, or the full function of, one or multiple 3GPP network functions.
 The use of NF Deployment is not limited by any specific virtualization technology, e.g. VM based, or container based.

 A NF Deployment instance is a deployed software instance designed to run on cloud, deployed and managed using technologies and principles evolving in the cloud eco system.
 One fundamental cloud native principle is to partition systems into smaller, separately manageable parts.
 This allows for faster and more automated upgrades, improve operational efficiency and shorter time to market for new services.